sagemath/trac_to_gh/Issue 3117.md

 # Issue 3117: bug in quotient polynomial rings when using funny term order

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3117

 Original creator: was